LEEAD Mentor Anne Farrell.

 Leah Christina Neubauer, EdD

 Dr. Leah Christina Neubauer’s primary area of scholarship is curriculum development and training in the public health and health-related professions.
-She conducts collaborative global mixed-methods research focused on the development, implementation, evaluation and dissemination of health and education programs across the USA and in Kenya, Zambia and Mozambique.
+She conducts collaborative global mixed-methods research focused on the development, implementation, evaluation and dissemination of health and education programs across the USA and in Kenya, Nigeria, Zambia and Mozambique.
 Her work employs multidisciplinary, theory-driven approaches to accreditation, teaching, training, and evaluation capacity-building within varied settings.
-She teaches graduate-level courses in global health, public health and evaluation.
-She holds leadership roles in the evaluation and public health education professional communities serving as: co-chair of the American Evaluation Association (AEA) Local Affiliate Collaborative (LAC), Association of Schools and Programs of Public Health (ASPPH) Appointed Scholarship of Teaching and Learning Task Force, and an accreditation Site Visit Chair with the Council on Education for Public Health (CEPH).
+She is an Associate Professor of Preventive Medicine in the Feinberg School of Medicine at Northwestern University where she teaches graduate-level courses in global health, public health and evaluation.
+She holds leadership roles in the evaluation and public health education professional communities serving as: past co-chair of the American Evaluation Association (AEA) Local Affiliate Collaborative (LAC), appointed leader on the Association of Schools and Programs of Public Health (ASPPH) Framing the Future 2030 Task Force, and an accreditation Site Visit Chair with the Council on Education for Public Health (CEPH).

 Rucha Londhe, PhD

-Dr. Rucha Londhe, a Senior Associate at Abt Associates, is an experienced child development specialist, evaluator, researcher, and TA provider with a demonstrated history of working in the education and health industries.
+Dr. Rucha Londhe, a Senior Director for Equity at Abt Associates, is an experienced evaluator, researcher, and technical assistance provider with a demonstrated history of working in the education and health industries.
 Dr. Londhe is an expert in qualitative data methods and has multiple experiences conducting community-based participatory research and evaluations with diverse populations including immigrants and Native American Tribes.
-Currently, Dr. Londhe also serves as a Deputy Lead for the company-wide Gender Equality and Social Inclusion (GESI) initiative at Abt Associates.
-In this role, she helps proposal teams to bring a GESI perspective into their work; provides project teams a framework for including GESI based principles into data collection, analysis, and reporting; and contributes to corporate GESI efforts such as contributing to GESI strategic planning efforts, serving as a content expert for Diversity and Inclusion trainings, and creating GESI resources.
+Currently, Dr. Londhe leads the equity evaluation team at Abt Associates.
+In this role, she leads corporate equity efforts such as planning company-wide business and research strategy; creates equity resources; provides project teams a framework for including equity based principles into data collection, analysis, and reporting; helps proposal teams bring an equity perspective into their work; and manages entry-level and mid-career staff and helps them achieve their professional goals.

 Sharon Brisolara, PhD

-Dr. Sharon Brisolara is a program evaluator, organizational coach, educator, and founder of Inquiry That Matters, her second evaluation-centered business.
-Through Inquiry That Matters, she coaches organizations and mid-career professionals in matters of equity and resilience.
-Her areas of expertise include feminist evaluation, participatory evaluation, qualitative methodology, mixed-method studies, and equity-focused planning and evaluation strategies.
+Dr. Sharon Brisolara is a program evaluator, educator, and founder of Inquiry That Matters.
+Through Inquiry That Matters, she also coaches organizations and mid-career professionals in matters of equity, resilience, organizational development, and collaborative forms of inquiry.
+Her areas of expertise include feminist evaluation, participatory evaluation, qualitative methodology, mixed method studies, and equity focused planning and evaluation strategies.
 She is a long-time member of the American Evaluation Association and has served on the editorial advisory board of the American Journal of Evaluation.
-Sharon and her colleagues co-edited one of the first volumes on feminist evaluation in 2002, Feminist Evaluation: Explorations and Experiences: New Directions for Evaluation, and has since written on feminist evaluation, and the intersection of equity-mindedness, evaluation, and higher education.
-Prior to refocusing her business, she served in the Office of Equity and Inclusion as Associate Dean at a California community college.
-Her evaluation work has focused on the areas of youth resilience, public health, and rural community-based development efforts.
-She received her doctorate from Cornell University in Program Evaluation and Planning with concentrations in Women’s Studies and Rural Sociology.
+Sharon and her colleagues co-edited one of the first volumes on feminist evaluation in 2002, Feminist Evaluation: Explorations and Experiences: New Directions for Evaluation, and has since written on feminist evaluation and the intersection of equity-mindedness, evaluation, and higher education.
+Prior to refocusing her business, she led the Office of Equity and Inclusion as Associate Dean at a California community college.
+Her evaluation work has focused in the areas of youth resilience, public health, rural community-based development efforts, and criminal legal reform.
+She received her doctorate from Cornell University in Program Evaluation and Planning with concentrations in Rural Sociology and what would now be considered Gender Studies within the City and Regional Planning Department.

 Interested in becoming a mentor for a future LEEAD Cohort?